rendered-obsolete/rendered-obsolete.github.io/_drafts/2019/lmbr_editor_rust.md

 series: Rust in Lumberyard
 ---

 With a [Rust static library working in Lumberyard]({% post_url /2019/2019-09-30-lmbr_rust %}), let's try something more interesting.
-The main content creation tool, [__Editor__](https://docs.aws.amazon.com/lumberyard/latest/gettingstartedguide/intro.html), has a plugin framework that would be the ideal way to gradually introduce Rust as part of normal development.
+The main content creation tool, [__Editor__](https://docs.aws.amazon.com/lumberyard/latest/gettingstartedguide/intro.html), has a plugin framework that would be an ideal way to gradually introduce Rust as part of normal development.

 ## Editor Plugins

-Haven't yet found documentation in the Lumberyard User Guide on Editor plugins, but it's pretty easy to figure out what's going on.
+We haven't yet found documentation in the Lumberyard User Guide on Editor plugins, but it's pretty easy to figure out what's going on.

+__TL;DR__:
+If we place a shared library in `EditorPlugins/` that exports `IPlugin* CreatePluginInstance(PLUGIN_INIT_PARAM*)`, we can get Editor to load and register our plugin.

 Open one of the `wscript` files in `Code/Sandbox/Plugins/` and you'll see they use either the `CryPlugin` or `CryStandAlonePlugin` [Waf module type](https://docs.aws.amazon.com/lumberyard/latest/userguide/waf-using-module.html) (defined in `dev\Tools\build\waf-1.7.13\lmbrwaflib\cryengine_modules.py`).
 Plugin binaries are output to `dev/Bin64vc141/EditorPlugins/`, and if we take a look at the exported symbols:
 ```powershell